 Was this running the test directly in the browser (with your new test driver)?
 The QT3-to-XSLT converted version of the test op-concatentate-mix-args-013 passes when I run it in the XsltTestSuiteDriverJS.
 Since dealing with dates is so fiddly, I wouldn't be too surprised if something is different in the JS Date object returned by browsers so there is some further work to be done!

-#3 Updated by John Lumley over 1 year ago
+#3 Updated by John Lumley almost 2 years ago

 - Status changed from In Progress to Resolved

 Appears now to be working correctly, but I raised the issue in a BST situation and now we're back to GMT so no daylight savings corrections are required.
 Marking as resolved, but may need to check this again in April 2017!

 Please register to edit this issue